FIRSTS IN THE BREED WITHIN THE UNITED KINGDOM

 The first Blue Champion - Ch Blue Bonnie of Bothkennar.

-The first Brown Champion – Ch Beauty Queen of Bothkennar.
+The first Brown Champion Bitch – Ch Beauty Queen of Bothkennar.

 The only Kennel to have CC Winners in all four colours – Romalia.